msolorio/msolorio/README.md

 # Hello and welcome. 👋

-### Senior full stack software engineer experienced in building stateful user interfaces, backend APIs, and automated delivery pipelines.
-Passionate about optimizing impact and continuous learning.
+### I am a full-stack engineer experienced in building stateful user interfaces, backend APIs, and automated delivery pipelines.
+Focused on optimizing impact and continuous learning.

 <!--
 ### Have a look around.
 Pinned repos are 100% my work, many that I'm quite proud of. -->